 Jeffrey Greenberg, 28, was born and raised in a “Just Jewish” household in Tallahassee.
 While at the University of Florida he got involved in the Jewish community via Tau Epsilon Phi, UF Hillel, and UF Chabad.
 Jeffrey currently works as the Miami-Dade Director of the Jewish National Fund.
 In addition to being on The Tribe board, Jeffrey is very involved in the community serving in leadership positions with the Greater Miami Jewish Federation and the Greater Miami Chamber of Commerce.
 Jeffrey also volunteers with Big Brothers, Big Sisters, Special Olympics, and the United Way.

-Helena Cohen is a 30-year-old business relations manager for a finance firm.
-She is also the co-founder of The Tribe and, as a lifetime member of a Reform synagogue, has been actively involved in promoting Jewish life in South Florida for several years.
-Her commitment has helped hundreds “reclaim the sense of community and Jewish identify” that she fondly remembers from her childhood.
+Helena Kristol is a 31-year-old business relations manager for a finance firm.
+She is also the co-founder of The Tribe.
+Her commitment has helped hundreds “reclaim the sense of community and Jewish identity” that she fondly remembers from her childhood.